nuclio/nuclio/docs/setup/gke/getting-started-gke.md

 ```

 ## Install nuclio
-By now you should have a functioning Kubernetes cluster, a Docker registry, and a working Kubernetes CLI (kubectl).
-Now, you can go ahead and install the nuclio services on the cluster.
+By now you should have a functioning Kubernetes cluster, credentials to a private Docker registry and a working Kubernetes CLI (kubectl).
+Go ahead and install the nuclio services on the cluster.
 > Note: All nuclio resources go into the "nuclio" namespace and RBAC is configured accordingly

 Start by creating a namespace for nuclio: